janatdjalilova/inventory-demand-forecast/README.md

 # Inventory Demand Forecasting (Kaspi Coffee)

 ## 📌 Project Overview
-This project focuses on demand forecasting and inventory optimization for coffee products sold on Kaspi marketplace.
+This project focuses on demand forecasting and inventory optimization for coffee products sold on the Kaspi marketplace.
 Machine learning models are used to predict product popularity and expected demand, which are then translated into inventory metrics such as safety stock and reorder point.

 ## 🎯 Business Problem